tgraupmann/libwebsock/README.md

 specifics nor even socket specifics.
 It handles the sockets and the protocol for you, allowing you to focus on the core logic of your application.

+* Event Callbacks
+* Support for SSL
+* Extremely easy to use
+* Uses [libevent][2] for maximum portability (tested on Linux, FreeBSD and Mac OS)
+* Supports IPv4 and IPv6
+* Passes the Autobahn Test suite
+* Handles both WebSocket protocol and socket connections for you